Have you ever tried the delicious Calabar native delicacy called Ekpang Nkukwo ( Cocoyam Porridge)?

 - Add your grated pepper too, some salt, onions, water and palmoil.

 - Cover and let it cook.
 While cooking, you should shake the pot slightly for the heat to be well distributed.

 - Check with a fork to know when it’s done.
 Dont stir too much so the wrapped Cocoyam won’t scatter.
 Just twice or thrice for the porridge to be well mixed.

-Once done, serve hot immediately.
+Once done, serve hot immediately and enjoy.